oblac/jodd-site/doc/petite/3+more_registration.md

 ## Registering implementations

 *Petite* register beans by names.
-When working with simple POJOs, it is convenient to have bean names automatically generated from bean\'s class name.
+When working with simple POJOs, it is convenient to have bean names automatically generated from bean's class name.
 However, when there is an interface or abstract class to implement or extend with custom implementation, it is wise to name implementing bean with the interface name (if not with some non-related name).